SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Pictures and more details to visit Marshall's Beach

 As mentioned above, the Battery Chamberlin is located on Baker Beach.
 This is the last "Disappearing Gun" on the West Coast and weighs in at a massive 97,000 pounds!
-Originally used to protect the coast from invaders, it is now a permanent display piece.
+Originally used to protect the coast from invaders, it is now a permanent display artifact.

 Grills and a picnic area on the beach level let you simultaneously enjoy the gorgeous view.